pbhan710/belly-button-challenge/README.md

 4. Display the sample metadata, i.e., an individual's demographic information.
 Display each key-value pair from the metadata JSON object somewhere on the page.

 5. Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown as follows:

 ## Requirements
 ### Bar Chart (30 points)